Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/04-intro_to_nextflow_and_nfcore.md

 - It allows the adaptation of pipelines written in the most common scripting languages.

 ## nfcore
-[nfcore](https://nf-co.re/) is a community effort to collect a curated set of analysis pipelines built using Nextflow.
+- [nfcore](https://nf-co.re/) is a community effort to collect a curated set of analysis pipelines built using Nextflow.
+- It is a diverse project spread across many groups.
+- Currently [65 pipelines](https://nf-co.re/pipelines) are available as a part of nfcore.
+- Some of the most commonly used nfcore pipelines include [nfcore-rnaseq](https://nf-co.re/rnaseq), [nfcore-sarek](https://nf-co.re/sarek) and [nfcore-ampliseq](https://nf-co.re/ampliseq) amongst otheres.
+- A set of nfcore [companion tools](https://nf-co.re/tools/) are made available to assist with common tasks associated with nfcore pipeline usage.